revarbat/mufsim/README.md

 # MufSim
 An offline command-line simulator and debugger for the MUF language.

+This is NOT a perfect simulator of a full MUCK.
+This does NOT accurately simulate all permissions and behaviours.
+It IS, however, a useful way to debug and test programs that don't need some of the more unusual primitives.

 ## Usage
 Usage: `mufsim [-h] [-m] [-u] [-r] [-t] [-d] [-c COMMAND] infile`